Download the Program Chair Job Description

-• Works with committee and other chairmen to plan and organize programs for the school year
+- Works with the Program Committee and other chairs to plan and organize programs for the school year

-• Collaborates with principal, PTA president, other committee chairmen and campus student groups to coordinate, plan and implement programs
+- Collaborates with the principal, PTA president, other committee chairs and campus student groups to coordinate, plan and implement programs

-• Develops annual program calendar and presents it at PTA association meeting for adoption
+- Develops an annual program calendar and presents it at PTA association meeting for adoption

-• Publicizes approved program calendar using newsletters, website, social networks and school handbook
+- Publicizes the approved program calendar using newsletters, website, social networks and school handbook

-• Oversees and delegates volunteer recruitment for implementing and running programs
+- Oversees volunteer recruitment and delegates tasks for implementing and running programs

 Quick Tips – Program Calendar